bitmaelum/key-resolver-go/README.md

   - Cannot be managed from a single point
   - Every node is equal (peer) and there are no servers or centralized storage
   - Allows users to add keys which are automatically redistributed throughout the key resolver network.
-  - Collisions of same accounts must be handled (a user adding a key that already exist)
+  - Collisions of same accounts must be handled (a user adding a key which already exists)

 ![https://bitmaelum.com/logo_and_name.svg](https://bitmaelum.com/logo_and_name.svg)